|

 Proof of communication.

 Solution: digital certificates for the Web site (Sever IDs) are the common answer for these security questions.
-A Server ID supported by the Secure Socket Layer (SSL) protocol, for example, assures the customers that a Web site is legitimate, that they are really doing business with an e-merchant, and that confidential information transmitted to the e-merchant online is protected.
+A Server ID supported by the Secure Socket Layer (SSL) protocol, for example, assures the customers that a Web site is legitimate, that they are really doing business with an

 *Step 5* of the list above relies on the core of the e-commerce process, or how to take advantage of the efficiency of online payment processing!
 The website will then feature an "Internet payment gateway" that provides Internet connectivity between buyers, sellers, and the third part or the financial networks that move money between them.